 The degree must include some capstone or thesis project.
 Such a project can satisfy up to 6 hours of the degree.

-MAIS students are subject to all the policies of the School for Graduate and Professional Studies.
+MAIS students are subject to all the policies pertaining to graduate students.

 Given an approved course of study, MAIS students have the same access to those courses within a program as other degree students within that program.

 The cost of the degree will include an individualized master’s fee of $100 paid to the Dean’s Office.
 The fee is to cover individualized advising and other overhead associated with managing the individualized course of study.
 The MAIS student will be responsible for any additional fees associated with the primary program.
 In addition there will be a $50 application fee that will also be paid to the Dean’s Office.